kronostechnologies/build/circleci/README.md

 # CIRCLECI script auto_deploy.sh

-CircleCI package deploy is used to auto build and auto deploy a package to a debian repository.
+CircleCI package deploy is used to auto build and auto deploy a package to a debian repository by connecting on the `autodeploy-shell`.
 Packages are build using `fpm` tool version 1.4.0 (`gem install fpm -v 1.4.0`).

 ## Tag inference